9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 constructor `Book`, purely to make it obvious which was which.

 However, in Haskell, the names of types and values are independent of each other.
-We only use a type constructor (i.e. the type\'s name) in a type declaration or a type signature.
+We only use a type constructor (i.e. the type's name) in a type declaration or a type signature.
 We only use a value constructor in actual code.
 Because these uses are distinct, there is no ambiguity if we give a type constructor and a value constructor the same name.
 If we